If you like lemons and raspberries you’re going to LOVE this Lemon Raspberry Cake!

 - I list lemon extract as an optional ingredient.
 If you prefer a cake with light lemon flavor, I do not think it’s an essential ingredient.
 If you prefer a very lemony cake, I highly suggest adding the extract to both the lemon raspberry cake batter as well as the frosting.
 I love Watkins pure lemon extract because it’s 100% natural, doesn’t contain any artificial flavors, colors, or additives, and just tastes like pure lemon.
 I promise I’m not getting paid a cent to say any of that; I just really love their lemon extract!

 - I don’t recommend adding more raspberries than called for to the batter.
-Adding too many berries will weigh down the cupcakes as they bake, causing them to sink the middle and bake unevenly.
+Adding too many berries will weigh down the cake as it bakes, causing it to sink the middle and bake unevenly.
 You can add plenty of extra raspberries on top of the frosting 😉

 - For best results make sure your butter, eggs, sour cream, and milk have all come to room temperature before you begin baking.